Mali's broadcast and print media were long hailed as being among the freest in Africa.

 - Les Echos - daily

-- Office de la Radiodiffusion Television du Mali (ORTM) - public, programmes in French and local vernacular languages
+- Office de la Radiodiffusion Television du Mali (ORTM) - public, operates ORTM TV and TM2, programmes in French and local languages

 - Office de Radiodiffusion Television du Mali (ORTM) - public network of national and regional stations